thomasjm/thomasjm.github.io/_posts/2022-8-6-slow-close-fds.md

 Somehow Perl was way ahead of the curve here.

+For platforms where it's not possible to atomically create a non-inheritable file descriptor or socket, the process library has to be careful to avoid race conditions.
 Go has an interesting locking mechanism called `ForkLock` for dealing with non-atomic file descriptor or socket creation, which you can read about [here](https://github.com/golang/go/blob/7bba745820b771307593b7278ce17464eeda2f3d/src/syscall/exec_unix.go#L19).

 Python's PEP 446, which implemented non-inheritable file descriptors by default in version 3.4, has a rather inspiring statement at the beginning:

 > We are aware of the code breakage this is likely to cause, and doing it anyway for the good of mankind.

+### Conclusion

-Maybe Haskell's `System.Process` should follow their lead!
+Maybe Haskell's `System.Process` should follow the lead of these other projects and make file descriptors non-inheritable by default, which dodges the problem discussed in this post.

+It does involve some tricky work around locking to support older systems, but I'd note that atomic non-inheritable file descriptor creation has been available across the board for a while: Linux (since 2007), macOS (since 2012), and Windows (since 2001).

+If the community doesn't want to make such a breaking change, it would be nice to use more efficient mechanisms on the platforms where it's available.
+FWIW, I had taken a stab at that in a [System.Process PR](https://github.com/haskell/process/pull/255) but it's not complete yet.

+### Footnotes

 [^1]: <https://stackoverflow.com/questions/6798365/why-do-operating-systems-limit-file-descriptors>
 [^2]: <https://stackoverflow.com/questions/899038/getting-the-highest-allocated-file-descriptor/918469#918469>